Amateur Radio Emergency Service

 In the United States and Canada, the Amateur Radio Emergency Service (ARES) is a corps of trained amateur radio operator volunteers organized to assist in public service and emergency communications.
-It is organized and sponsored by the American Radio Relay League and the Radio Amateurs of Canada.
+It is organized and sponsored by the American Radio Relay League (ARRL) and the Radio Amateurs of Canada (RAC).

 Communication failures have been a defining part of natural disasters and even some human-generated events.
 Amateur radio provides a means of communication "when all else fails".

 Historical operations

-Amateur radio operators belonging to ARES (and its predecessor, the Amateur Radio Emergency Corps) have responded to local and regional disasters since the 1930s, including the attacks of September 11, 2001, and the category 5 storms Hurricane Katrina and Hurricane Michael.
+Amateur radio operators belonging to ARES (and its predecessor, the Amateur Radio Emergency Corps) have responded to local and regional disasters since the 1930s, including the attacks of September 11, 2001, and the category 5 storms Hurricane Katrina, Hurricane Michael, and the Joplin tornado.
 During the Katrina event, more than one thousand ARES volunteers assisted in the aftermath and provided communications for the American Red Cross, The Salvation Army, and other individuals related to the relief effort.
 After Katrina Hancock County, Mississippi, had lost all contact with the outside world, except through ARES operators who served as 911 dispatchers and message relayers.

 ARES has deployed for a variety of other emergencies and disasters, including the 2003 North America blackout.
 The blackout covered a wide geographical area of North America.
 In the United States its scope included Cleveland, Detroit, and New York City.
 Landline telephones and cell phone systems were overloaded and amateur ability to operate off the grid was put to the test.
 On Long Island in New York many pieces of health and welfare traffic were passed on VHF and HF nets.
 Because some television and radio stations had gone off the air amateurs helped fill the lack of information.
 This was not the first time that amateur radio operators assisted during a blackout in New York City.
-On a warm evening of July 13, 1977, lightning caused a power outage across the city and most of its suburbs.
+On a warm evening of July 13, 1977, effects from a lightning caused a power outage across the city and most of its suburbs.
 Radio operators started communication nets on simplex and on a repeater located in the Chrysler Building.